-On Zanzibar awareness campaigns by us and by other NGOs in the past have led to the understanding with a great part of the fishermen that leaving an area on the reef unfished for a while, marine life will recover and fish stocks will increase.
-This applies not only to the protected area but has an impact on the rest of the environment too.
-These ‘No Take Zones’ can be enforced for a long period of time or for a couple of months, depending what we want to protect and what the stakeholders accept.
+On Zanzibar awareness campaigns with partner marinecultures.org and other NGOs in the past have led to the understanding with a great part of the fishermen that leaving a part of the reef untouched (no fishing allowed or ‘No Take Zone’), marine life in the entire area will recover and fish stocks will increase.
+The so-called ‘spill over effect’ can take place, meaning that due to the fact the protected area blooms, this increase of life will spill over to the surrounding areas.
+The No Take Zones can be established for an indefinite period or for a couple of months (see Octopus Management), depending what we want to protect and what the stakeholders want.

 Our strategy is to have a long term presence, do various community-based projects and awareness campaigns in order to create understanding and willingness with the local community to start a protected area.
 Or better - a No Take Zone.
 In 2020 new No Take Zones are discussed with the fisherman committees on Zanzibar (see Coral reforestation Zanzibar).

 To facilitate enforcement of the rules in a protected area, CRC deploys buoys to mark the area (e.g. see Protection of Maziwe Island ).
 Also, we deploy mooring buoys for dive/snorkel vessels to prevent anchoring on the reef (see Our Buoys).

 Our coral farm in Vipingo (Kenya) is already situated in a no Take Zone in an LMMA (Locally Managed Marine Area).
 Thus ensuring the coral tables ( Coral reforestation Kenya) that are positioned in shallow water don’t get damaged.
 Being often present in the area has a huge advantage since fishermen will uphold the rules of the protected area better.